lucksta89/HTML-and-CSS-Projects/README.md

     https://github.com/lucksta89/HTML-and-CSS-Projects/blob/master/bootstrap4_project/academy_cinema.html

-my third part of the course was to redisgn a web page and then upload that new file to filezilla and then use that to upload my file to the web which i done successfully and the link for that site is listed below
+my third part of the course was to redesign a web page and then upload that new file to filezilla and then use that to upload my file to the web which i done successfully and the link for that site is listed below

        http://site257.co.uk/index1.html